remileduc/sherver/scripts/README.md

 The path generally comes from the URL (`URL_BASE`).
 You just need to remove the first `/` to get a relative path.

-*Note* that to find the correct mimetypem we use `mimetype -b` command which is shipped by default in Debian.
-You can change it to use `file --mime-type -b` command instead, but it doesn't work as well...
+*Note* that to find the correct mimetype, we use `mimetype` script which is shipped by default in Debian.

 * $1 - the path to the file to send